Technological University, Bhamo

-The Technological University (Banmaw)(also spell Bhamo) was initially constructed as Technological College (Banmaw) in December, 2001.
+The Technological University (Banmaw, also spelled Bhamo) was initially constructed as Technological College (Banmaw) in December 2001.
 The main building was opened on February 11, 2002.
-The new two- storey building was started to build on January 1, 2002 by Shwe Than Lwin Company and opened on July 10, 2005.
+Construction of a new two-storey building was started on January 1, 2002 by Shwe Than Lwin Company and it opened on July 10, 2005.
 Technological College (Banmaw) was upgraded to Technological University (Banmaw) on January 20, 2007.